laoguowangCP/godot-statechart-sharp/docs/manual.md

   - **Case "0"** : transition selected in descendants, but not all of descendant leaf state has an anscestor with selected transition.
 They still ask for an enabled transition from anscestors, but expecting no confliction to selected one(s).
 In this case state checks its own **targetless** transitions.
 Return 1 if any is selected, else return 0 .
   - **Case "1"** : transition selected in descendants, and all descendant leaf states has an anscestor with selected transition.
 No need to check any more.
 Return 1 .

 After that, selected transitions will be executed.
-Here we do several things:

-1. Deduce and merge exit set from selected transitions.

-    1. During the iteration, transition will be disposed if its source state is already in the merging exit set.
+Simple put, we just exit old states, emit transition's `Invoke` signal, and enter new states, while doing some detection to avoid conflicts.
+The detailed procedures are followed:

+1. Iterate selected transitions with document order:

+    1. Deduce exit states.
+It is the collection of active states descendant to LCA.
+    2. Filter.
+If one's source state is descendant to any former's LCA, or any former's source state is descendant to this LCA, dispose this transition.
+Otherwise we enlist it to "filtered transitions".
+    3. Merge exit states to "exit set".

-2. Exit set excepts from active states.
-States in exit set emits `Exit` signal in **reversed** document order
+2. Remove states in exit set from active states, and emit their `Exit` signals in **reversed** document order.
-3. For selected transitions, emit `invoke` signal in document order.
+3. For filtered transitions, emit `Invoke` signals in document order.
-4. Deduce and merge enter set from selected transitions.
+4. Iterate filtered transitions with document order:

+    1. Deduce enter states.
+It is the combination of pre-calculated enter region and deduced enter states for history target.
+    2. Merge enter states to "enter set".

-5. Enter set unions with active states.
-States in enter set emits `Enter` signal in document order.
+5. Add states in enter set to active states, update their compound parent's current state, and emit their `Enter` signals in document order.

-### Automatic transitions
+### Automatic transition

-So you may have noticed that transition is also based on event.
-Default event is "Process", so transition can only be checked in a process step.
-You can switch it to other node loop event, or a custom event, or an "Auto" event.

-Transition with "Auto" event, known as "", will be automaticly selected and executed after a

-In step 3, with all the states queried, statechart will execute selected transitions with following procedure:

-1. Deduce and merge exit set from selected transitions.
-During the iteration, transition will be disposed if its source state is already in the merging exit set.
-2. Exit set excepts from active states.
-States in exit set emits `Exit` signal in **reversed** document order
-3. For selected transitions, emit `invoke` signal in document order.
-4. Deduce and merge enter set from selected transitions.
-5. Enter set unions with active states.
-States in enter set emits `Enter` signal in document order.
+Automatic transitions are handled after normal given-an-event transitions in every step.
+The "select and execute" procedures are same, but only 2 differences:

+- Use "Auto" (null) event.
+- Do several rounds, until no automatic transition is selected any more.

 ### Invalid transition